pineapplemachine/jsdoom/style.md

 #### <a id="2.4.6."></a> 2.4.6.
 Line breaks should not occur anywhere not mentioned in 2.4.

-In general, line breaks on lines containing code should not occur under circumstances other than the ones explicitly mentioned below.
+Line breaks on lines containing code should not occur under circumstances other than the ones explicitly mentioned below.

 Comments may exceptionally appear in between a character that would normally precede a line break and the terminating newline.